User Roles

 ## Roles

-There are eight role bundles in Zenlytic.
-Each bundle combines a set of the permissions above and maps to one of the ad-hoc SQL tiers.
+Each role below combines a set of the permissions above and maps to one of the ad-hoc SQL tiers.
+For the exact permissions each role includes, see the [permissions × roles matrix](#permissions-roles-matrix) at the bottom of the page.

 ### Organization Admin

-The organization admin has *all* of the above permissions.
+The organization admin has every permission.
 Subject to the "enforce permissions for admins" toggle described above.

 In addition to all standard Admin capabilities, Organization Admins can: